petushka1/metyourpet/README.md

 # metyourpet
 ### Abstract

-Pet Shelter Platform is a globally-oriented decentralized application (dApp) built on the XRP Ledger (XRPL), with its origins rooted in a deeply empathetic response to the tragic situation faced by pets and animals in Ukraine during the war with Russia, which began on 24th February 2022 and continues to impact lives today.
+MetYourPet (the Pet Shelter Platform) is a globally-oriented decentralized application (dApp) built on the XRP Ledger (XRPL), with its origins rooted in a deeply empathetic response to the tragic situation faced by pets and animals in Ukraine during the war with Russia, which began on 24th February 2022 and continues to impact lives today.
 The conflict has left many pets without their masters due to devastating circumstances, including loss of life and forced emigration.
 Additionally, the complexities and expenses associated with transporting animals abroad have made it challenging for pet owners and refugees to be reunited with their furry companions.

-In light of this humanitarian crisis, the Pet Shelter Platform has been designed with a sense of purpose and compassion, aiming to provide a lifeline to pets and refugees worldwide.
+In light of this humanitarian crisis, MetYourPet has been designed with a sense of purpose and compassion, aiming to provide a lifeline to pets and refugees worldwide.
 Through XRPL integration and the utilization of XUMM for secure sign-ins, the platform offers a comprehensive solution for connecting animal shelters, pet owners, volunteers, and refugees, fostering a supportive global community dedicated to facilitating pet reunions, adoptions, and animal welfare.

+MetYourPet has secured the domain name metyourpet.xyz, which serves as the official online address for the platform.

 ### Social Meaning and Value:

-The Pet Shelter Platform's genesis lies in the empathy and concern for the well-being of pets and animals affected by war in Ukraine.
+MetYourPet's genesis lies in the empathy and concern for the well-being of pets and animals affected by war in Ukraine.
 However, its mission transcends geographical boundaries, carrying social significance and value that extend to a broader global context.
 The core principles and impact of the Pet Shelter Platform include:

 * Empowering Refugees and Pet Owners: The platform empowers refugees and pet owners by offering a means to connect with their pets left behind in challenging circumstances.
 This fosters a sense of hope, healing, and support during times of displacement.